 October – April

-- Professional experience at a leading organization in business, economics, journalism, law, public policy, or a related field
+- Professional experience at a leading organization in business, economics, journalism, law, public policy, arts/cultural management among other fields

 Final Evaluation/Exit Interview

 - Final review, including an exit interview, individual research and findings, and evaluation of the Alfa Fellowship Program experience

 From 2004 – 2022, participants on the Alfa Fellowship Program gained professional experience in a wide variety of placements at over 120 leading companies and organizations in Russia.
 Together with the Fund for International Fellowships and Cultural Dialogue, fellows played an active role in identifying appropriate placements in organizations that fit their professional backgrounds and goals while on the program.